chistodex/tssadtools/README.md

-# tssadtools
+# tssadtools.bat
-TSSAd Tools is desktop, web, and mobile (maybe?) app for TUSD TSS Admins.
+TSSAdTools.bat is batch script command-line interface for common tasks performed when in front of a computer.